|Back to Main Print This Page Email to a Friend|

-The surgeon made an incision (cut) in the back of your upper or lower arm and removed damaged tissue and parts of the bones.
-The surgeon then put in the artificial joint in place and closed with sutures (stitches).
+The surgeon made a cut (incision) in the back of your upper or lower arm and removed damaged tissue and parts of the bones.
+The surgeon then put the artificial joint in place and closed the skin with sutures (stitches).

 You were given pain medicine and learned how to manage swelling around your new joint.